Policies Regarding Site Use

 When a person is thought to be lost or missing, inform site staff that a search for a missing camper has begun.
 Site staff will assist in the search.

 When the presence of unauthorized persons is noted or suspected, on-site user group leaders will remove campers from the immediate locale and report to site staff personnel.

-Firearms are not permitted on Lakeside property without permission from the Executive Director.
+Firearms are not permitted on Lakeside property.

 PERSONAL PROPERTY REGULATIONS

 - Personal property is the responsibility of the user groups, including cameras, sports equipment and other valuables.

 - With the exception of the “Camp Dogs” which have been fully vetted, Pets are not permitted at Lakeside.

 - Lakeside reserves the right to search and/or seize personal property when there is reasonable cause to suspect possession of drugs, alcohol, stolen property, or other unauthorized items.